weiji14/zen3geo/docs/object-detection-boxes.md

-    Specifically, the bounding boxes in pandas.DataFrame format are each converted to a torch.Tensor and collated into a list, while the raster images in xarray.Dataset format are converted to a torch.Tensor (int16 dtype) and stacked into a single torch.Tensor.
+    Specifically, the bounding boxes in pandas.DataFrame format are each converted to a torch.Tensor and collated into a list, while the raster images in xarray.DataArray format are converted to a torch.Tensor (int16 dtype) and stacked into a single torch.Tensor.
     """
     box_tensors: list[torch.Tensor] = [